Take the Next Step

 Dr. Hannah Chai, MCE Co-director

-For general questions, admission information, licensure information, and transcript evaluation - please visit with a teacher licensure advisor in the college's Office of Student Services.
-Contact an advisor in Student Services.
+For general questions, admission information, licensure information, and transcript evaluation - please visit with an academic advisor in the CEHS Academic Advising Office.

 Apply to the University.
-You will be admitted to University College as a pre-major until you meet the criteria for acceptance into the major.
+You will be admitted as a pre-major until you meet the criteria for acceptance into the major.

-You should plan your field experiences so that you have one your sophomore year (ED 2650), one your junior year (ED 2750), and one your senior year (ED 4250).
+You should plan your field experiences so that you have one your sophomore year (ED 2650) and one your junior year (ED 2750).
 These are all labeled as "Phase 1 experiences".

-Complete a FBI and BCII Check at the Educational Resource Center (112 Allyn Hall) and request a copy for your records.
+Complete an FBI and BCI Check at the Educational Resource Center (116 Allyn Hall) and request a copy for your records.

 Submit a resume into the electronic management system as part of your application.

-Register (via Wings Express or with the Registrar) for ED 2650, ED 2750, or ED 4250 accordingly at your scheduled time for registering.
-Completion of the Phase I application does not guarantee your enrollment into these classes - you must register via Wings Express or at the Registrar's office.
+Register (via Wings Express or with the Registrar) for ED 2650 or ED 2750 accordingly at your scheduled time for registering.
+Completion of the Phase 1 application does not guarantee your enrollment into these classes - you must register via Wings Express or at the Registrar's office.

-Attend any orientations arranged by the Office of Partnerships and Field Experience.
+Attend any orientations arranged by the Office of Partnerships and Field Experiences.
 Look for an email for notification of the sessions being offered, as well as the homepage of this website.